AI Workshop: learn to build apps with AI →

 HTML Tips: Accept only images in file input

-I had the need to have a file upload for images, so I added my little input type="file" field:
+I needed to have a file upload for images, so I added my little input type="file" field:

 <input type="file">